mdn/content/files/en-us/learn/css/css_layout/legacy_layout_methods/index.md

 ## Layout and grid systems before CSS Grid Layout

-It may seem surprising to anyone coming from a design background that CSS didn’t have an inbuilt grid system until very recently, and instead we seemed to be using a variety of sub-optimal methods to create grid-like designs.
+It may seem surprising to anyone coming from a design background that CSS didn't have an inbuilt grid system until very recently, and instead we seemed to be using a variety of sub-optimal methods to create grid-like designs.
 We now refer to these as "legacy" methods.

 For new projects, in most cases CSS Grid Layout will be used in combination with one or more other modern layout methods to form the basis for any layout.
 You will however encounter "grid systems" using these legacy methods from time to time.
 It is worth understanding how they work, and why they are different to CSS Grid Layout.